nt246/physalia-lcwgs/day_2/markdowns/03_genotype.md

 - calculate genotype posterior probabilities using a HWE-based prior
 - filter out bases with a quality score less than 20
 - filter our reads with a mapping quality score less than 20
-- use ony sites where you have at least one sample with data (-mindInd)
+- use ony sites where you have at least five samples with data (-mindInd)
 - do not set any filtering based on min and max depth
 - use -doMajorMinor 1 and -doMaf 1 options
 - set genotypes as missing if the highest genotype probability is less than 0.50